-We took quite a flew flights with Tiny Traveler when she was a toddler and preschooler and were lucky enough to never have a meltdown.
+We took quite a few flights with Tiny Traveler when she was a toddler and preschooler and were lucky enough to never have a meltdown.
 I still have sympathy for parents with crying tots.

 We did have a lot of badly timed naps, forbidden food, squirming and inappropriate climbing, and scrambling in our pockets for amusements.
 That’s OK.